William Ross (poet): Life

 Ross' last song, Òran Eile, according to Derick Thomson, "is the finest distillation of the poet's love and despair, unsentimental, spare, with much realistic detail and with an underlying passion which shows in the imagery and word craft."

-William Ross died of asthma and tuberculosis at Gairloch in either 1790 or 1791.
+Although still in his twenties, William Ross died of asthma and tuberculosis at Gairloch in either 1790 or 1791.
 According to legend, on the night of his death, Mrs. Samuel Clough's dress accidentally caught fire from a candle she was holding inside her house in Liverpool, which resulted in her death as well.

 Works

-William Ross is said to have burned all his manuscripts, but his poems survived as oral poetry and were subsequently collected and written down from the dictation of those who had memorized them.
+William Ross is said to have burned all his manuscripts, but his poems survived as oral poetry and were subsequently collected and transcribed from those who had memorized them.

 Two volumes of Ross's Gaelic poems were published—Orain Ghae'lach (Inverness, 1830) and An dara clòbhualadh (Glasgow, 1834), edited by John Mackenzie.

 According to John Lorne Campbell, "Although he was well educated in Gaelic, Ross does not seem to have troubled to write down his compositions, of which some seem to have become lost.
 His poetry possessed a sensitivity and restraint uncommon among Highland bards, and unusual freedom from Anglicisms, but his themes are too often of but trivial interest."

 At the same time, his poetic range covered Scotch whisky, chasing girls, and an iconic lament over the death in exile of Prince Charles Edward Stuart in 1788.
 According to John Lorne Campbell, Ross' Gaelic lament for the Prince, which begins "Soraidh bhuan do'n t-Suaithneas Bhàn", ("Farewell to the White Cockade"), "is at once the Prince's only true elegy and the last genuine Jacobite poem composed in Scotland."

-Other 18th-century Gaelic poets, including Alasdair mac Mhaighstir Alasdair of Lochaber and John MacCodrum of North Uist, are known to have been major influences.
+Other iconic 18th-century Gaelic poets, especially Alasdair mac Mhaighstir Alasdair of Lochaber and Iain mac Fhearchair of North Uist, are known to have been major influences.

-More recently, iconic Gaelic poet Fr.
-Allan MacDonald expressed admiration for William Ross in a diary entry for 22 February, 1898: "Took up W. Ross and read pieces.
+In the late 19th century, Gaelic poet Fr.
+Allan MacDonald expressed admiration for William Ross in a diary entry for 22 February 1898: "Took up W. Ross and read pieces.
 His vocabulary has not so many strange words as Rob Donn's Reay Country Gaelic...
 He makes you feel with him and for him.
 Pity for the language that he died so young."
 Later in the same diary entry, Fr.
-MacDonald described a conversation with an Eriskay seanchaidh, who alleged that the Bard of Gairloch only saw Mòr Ros in a dream and then pined away and died longing in vain to see her again while awake.
+MacDonald described a conversation with Eriskay postmaster and seanchaidh Dugald MacMillan (Dùbhgall mac Thormoid), who alleged that the Bard of Gairloch only saw Mòr Ros in a dream and then pined away and died longing in vain to see her again while awake.

 During the 20th century, William Ross' poetry was a major influence upon Sorley MacLean, who remains one of the most important figures in Scottish Gaelic literature.
 MacLean considered William Ross' last song, Òran Eile, "one of the very greatest poems ever made in any language", in the British Isles and comparable to the best of William Shakespeare's 154 sonnets.